Coassociative submanifolds in Joyce's generalised Kummer constructions: Examples

-\begin{remark} Joyce~\cite[Examples~3, 4, 5, 6, 15, 16]{Joyce-GeneralisedKummer2} constructs further examples of flat $\G_2$-orbifolds whose transverse singularties are modelled upon $\mathbb{H}/\Gamma_S$ for $\Gamma_S \in \{C_2,C_3\}$. \cite[Examples~4.3,~4.4,~4.9]{DPSDTW-Associatives} describes possible choices for the resolution data and points out holomorphic spheres inside the corresponding Gibbons--Hawking spaces.
+\begin{remark} Joyce~\cite[Examples~3, 4, 5, 6, 15, 16]{Joyce-GeneralisedKummer2} constructs further examples of flat $\G_2$-orbifolds whose transverse singularities are modelled upon $\mathbb{H}/\Gamma_S$ for $\Gamma_S \in \{C_2,C_3\}$. \cite[Examples~4.3,~4.4,~4.9]{DPSDTW-Associatives} describes possible choices for the resolution data and points out holomorphic spheres inside the corresponding Gibbons--Hawking spaces.
 It is not difficult to check that every singular stratum of these orbifolds admits at least one choice of resolution data such that \autoref{prop:coassociatives_examples} gives rise to an embedded coassociative submanifold in the resolution. \end{remark}

 The following examples all treat $\G_2$-orbifolds constructed in~\cite[Section~5.4.3]{Reidegeld}.
-A neighborhood of the singular strata in all these orbifolds can be described by \autoref{ex_G2Model} together with the data in \autoref{fig:Singular1}.
-For this we list: \begin{itemize} \item The diffeomorphism type of the singlar strata $S$. \item The orbifold group $\Gamma_S$ such that the transverse singularity is modeled upon $X_S \coloneqq\mathbb{H}/\Gamma_S$. \item The generators of the Bieberbach group $G_S$ as follows: Every $G_S$ is generated by the lattice $\Lambda_S = \langle i,j,k \rangle \subset \im \mathbb{H}$.
+A neighbourhood of the singular strata in all these orbifolds can be described by \autoref{ex_G2Model} together with the data in \autoref{fig:Singular1}.
+For this we list: \begin{itemize} \item The diffeomorphism type of the singular strata $S$. \item The orbifold group $\Gamma_S$ such that the transverse singularity is modelled upon $X_S \coloneqq\mathbb{H}/\Gamma_S$. \item The generators of the Bieberbach group $G_S$ as follows: Every $G_S$ is generated by the lattice $\Lambda_S = \langle i,j,k \rangle \subset \im \mathbb{H}$.
 Furthermore, we indicate whether the following two additional generators appear (\cmark = appears, \xmark = does not appear): where $R_\pm \in \GL(\Lambda_S)\cong \GL_3(\mathbb{Z})$ are given by

 \item The action $\rho_S \col G_S \to \textup{Isom}(\mathbb{H}/\Gamma_S)$ of the generators of $G_S$ as follows: The lattice $\Lambda_S$ acts trivially in all examples.
 Furthermore, $(R_+,\frac{i+k}{2})$ and $(R_-,\frac{j}{2})$ act (whenever they appear as generators) via $\rho_S(R_+,\frac{i+k}{2})[q] = [iqi]$ and $\rho_S(R_-,\frac{j}{2})[q] = [jqj]$ for $[q]\in \mathbb{H}/\Gamma_S$, respectively. \end{itemize}